-In Chinese, the word education is 教育 (jiao yu), meaning to teach and to nurture.
-At Yinghua, we ask everyone to model behavior that leads to engaged learning with respect for all learners and self-control based on the Great Expectations and five guiding principles.
+In Chinese, the word for education is 教育 (jiào yù), meaning to teach and to nurture.
+At Yinghua, we ask everyone to model behavior that leads to engaged learning with respect for all learners and self-control based on our five guiding principles and Great Expectations.
 We believe that it is the right and the responsibility of all students to benefit from and abide by these principles so that we all may enjoy success at Yinghua.
-We recognize and discuss these principles at Yinghua Academy in Chinese and in English and integrate the principles into proactive programming and instruction according to a behavioral education curriculum, and using Responsive Classroom strategies school wide.
-Golden Tickets recognizing good behavior and good deeds are issued and celebrated.
+We recognize and discuss these principles at Yinghua Academy in Chinese and in English and integrate them into proactive programming and instruction every day.
+Golden Tickets, recognizing good behavior and deeds, are issued and celebrated.
 See Golden Tickets.

 Responsive Classroom (RC) is an approach to teaching and learning that fosters safe, challenging and joyful classrooms and schools, kindergarten through eighth grade.
 Developed by classroom teachers, it consists of practical strategies for bringing together social and academic learning throughout the school day.
 Since 1981, thousands of classroom teachers and hundreds of schools have used RC to create learning environments where children thrive academically, socially and emotionally.
-In many different school settings-urban to rural-RC has helped decrease behavior that disrupts learning schools.
+In many different school settings-urban to rural-RC helps decrease disruptive behavior in schools.

-While classroom management is the responsibility of the teacher, it is the responsibility of the Dean of Students, the Academic Director and the Executive Director to oversee and follow through with student behavior issues.
+While classroom management is the responsibility of the teacher, it is the responsibility of the Dean of Students and the Executive Director to oversee and follow through with student behavior issues.